Flow around a Sphere#

 Note

-The initial refinement is set to 1 only for the second example (Re = 150 without mesh adaptation).
-This is added so that it has a number of cells of the same magnitude as the mesh adaptation example.
-This mesh contains a bit more than 46,000 cells.
+The mesh is no further refined for the first static mesh case (\(\mathrm{Re}=0.1\)) and it has a total of 5823 cells.
+For the second static mesh case (\(\mathrm{Re}=150\)), the initial refinement parameter is used and set to 1, so that it has a number of cells of the same magnitude as the mesh adaptation example.
+This mesh contains 46,584 cells.

 Boundary Conditions#